 The recipients of scholarship grants are selected by the Admissions Committee from the candidates who have stood sufficiently high on the entrance examinations, and have otherwise satisfied the entrance requirements of the Institute, and have submitted a Parent's Confidential Statement.
-(See below).

 Scholarship grants are awarded to the extent of available funds where financial need is demonstrated.
 Awards are made on the basis of all the information available in regard to the applicants-the results of their examinations, their high school records and recommendations, the statements submitted as to their student activities and outside interests, and the result of personal interviews where these are possible.
-A list of scholarship grants will be found on pages 166 to 172.
+A list of scholarship grants will be found on pages 161 to 167.
 Where the amount of a grant is not specified there is a certain total sum available each year to be distributed among several scholarship holders in any proportion.
 Grants from these funds are usually for full tuition, or less if the need of the recipient is less.

 The California Institute uses a uniform scholarship grant application which has been adopted by many colleges in the United States.
 All applications for scholarship grants where financial need exists must be made on this form.
-The form, called a Parent's Confidential Statement, may be obtained in nearly all cases at the school where the applicant is attending.
-If his school does not have a supply, he should write to the College Scholarship Service at one of the College Board offices, the addresses of which are given on page 141.
-The form is put out by the College Scholarship Service of the College Entrance Examination Board and is to be returned directly to the appropriate office of the College Board (see page 141) and not to the California Institute.
+The form, called a Parent's Confidential Statement (see below), may be obtained in nearly all cases at the school where the applicant is attending.
+If his school does not have a supply, he should write to the College Scholarship Service at one of the College Board offices, the addresses of which are given on page 137.
+The form is put out by the College Scholarship Service of the College Entrance Examination Board and is to be returned directly to the appropriate office of the College Board (see page 137) and not to the California Institute.
 Space is provided on the form for the applicant to indicate that he wishes a copy sent to the California Institute and to such other colleges as he may desire.
-A fee of two dollars is charged by the service for sending a copy of the form to one college, and an additional two dollars each for copies sent to additional colleges.
+A fee of three dollars is charged by the service for sending a copy of the form to one college, and an additional two dollars each for copies sent to additional colleges.
 This fee must accompany the form when it is returned to the College Board.

-\For further information on Graduate Scholarships and Fellowships, see page 200.
+For further information on Graduate Scholarships and Fellowships, see page 195.

 Parent's Confidential Statement forms must be sent to the appropriate College Board office not later than March 1 of the year in which admission is desired.
-All applicants who have submitted this form by the above date are considered for scholarship grants.
-It is not necessary to apply for any particular scholarship by name.